SMS Unicode Character Encoding

 - Select the Message tab

 - Select GSM/UTF-8 in the Character encoding.
-On the right hand side you will see in brackets that the type has changed to UniCode, and the character limit is now 70.
+On the right-hand side, you will see in brackets that the type has changed to UniCode, and the character limit is now 70.

 Note: Transliteration works based on the above character replacement chart only.
-Therefore, if the user enters a character that is a non-GSM character and is not included in the replacement chart, meaning that it cannot be replaced with a similar character, then the message will be sent in Unicode encoding standard automatically.
+Therefore, if the user enters a character that is a non-GSM character and is not included in the replacement chart, meaning that it cannot be replaced with a similar character, then the message will be sent in the Unicode encoding standard automatically.
 Such characters are for example the letters of the Chinese or Greek alphabet.

 What is a GSM character, and what other types of characters are there?